 VA Benefits Planning

 The law provides for various VA Benefits including disability compensation, dependency and indemnity compensation (DIC) and Special Monthly Compensation.
-The VA’s website provides more information on each of these benefits.
-This is a summary of benefits available to veterans that help pay for long-term care.
+More information on each of these benefits is located on The VA’s website.
+This is a summary of benefits available to eligible veterans to help pay for long-term care.

 is paid to a Veteran whose disabilities are the result of a disease or injury incurred or aggravated during active military service.
-Compensation may also be paid for post-service disabilities that are considered related or secondary to disabilities occurring in service.
-Disability Compensation may also be paid for disabilities presumed to be related to circumstances of military service, even though they may arise after service.
-Generally, the degrees of disability specified are also designed to compensate for considerable loss of working time from exacerbations or illnesses.
+Compensation may also be paid for post-service disabilities that are considered to be related or secondary to disabilities occurring in service.
+Disability Compensation is available for disabilities deemed connected to circumstances of military service, even though they may arise after service.
+Generally, the degrees of disability specified are also designed to compensate for the considerable loss of working time due to exacerbations or illnesses.

 Dependency and Indemnity Compensation (DIC)

 is a tax free monetary benefit generally payable to a surviving spouse, child, or parent of Service members who died while on active duty, active duty for training, or inactive duty training or survivors of Veterans who died from their service-connected disabilities.
 Disability and Indemnity Compensation for parents is an income-based benefit.

 is an additional tax-free benefit that can be paid to Veterans, their spouses, surviving spouses and parents.
 For Veterans, Special Monthly Compensation is a higher rate of compensation paid for special circumstances such as the need for aid and attendance by another person or a specific disability, such as loss of use of one hand or leg.
 For spouses and surviving spouses, this benefit is commonly referred to as “aid and attendance” and is paid based on the need for aid and attendance by another person.

 The aid & attendance or SMC increased monthly pension amount may be added to your monthly pension amount if you or your spouse meet one of the following conditions: